Tom Howard/Margaret Reid Poetry Contest 2016

 "The Air Lit Afire" by Lynn Houston

 This poem gracefully navigates between the claustrophobic mining tunnels where "only the donkeys knew which men, out of God's sight underground, / had been among the pious, which would feed them tobacco to speed / through the squeeze points, and which used sticks and kicks" and the world above, where widows mourn after an explosion.
 Expert word choice and pacing, well-researched details and the fraught interplay of darkness and light make this poem distinctive.
-This poem will be available online starting on June 1, 2017.

 "Anchorhold" by Laura M. Kaminski